abdelrahman-elkady/se-tutorial/lab-2.md

 }
 ```

-another way of defining a function is the function expression (like arethmatic expression)
+another way of defining a function is the function expression (like arithmetic expression)

 ```js
 var a = 1;
 ```
-Is called an arethmatic expression where a is now a variable pointing towards the number 1 in memory;
+Is called an arithmetic expression where a is now a variable pointing towards the number 1 in memory;

 similarly